 DIY Fireworks: How to Make Your Own Sparklers at Home

-The 4th of July is the time of year where we light things on fire in order to show our undying patriotism, but another way to show your love for America is by saving a buck or two.
+July Fourth is the time of year where we light things on fire in order to show our undying patriotism, but another way to show your love for America is by saving a few bucks.
 Luckily, you can combine the two by making your own sparklers and have a little fun with chemistry at the same time.
 Besides, the more you save on sparklers, the more money you have for booze and burgers, and what's more American than that?

 You can create this sweet sparkler for your next party right in your kitchen.
-Cut them down to any size you'd like, which will be safer if you plan on having any kiddos around, then dye them red, white, and blue for added patriotism!
-Full instructions from The King of Random.
+Cut them down to any size you'd like, which will be safer if you plan on having any kiddos around, then dye them red, white, and blue for added patriotism.

 Materials needed include water, KNO3 (potassium nitrate) which can be found in the form of stump remover, white sugar, food coloring, cotton yarn, cookie tray, scissors, and clothespins.